 To achieve arterial oxygen saturation of 93-95% (94-98% for children 6-11 years), oxygen should be administered by nasal cannulae or mask.
-In severe exacerbations, controlled low flow oxygen therapy using pulse oximetry to maintain saturation at 93-95% is associated with better physiological outcomes than with high flow 100% oxygen therapy 389-391 (Evidence B).
-However, oxygen therapy should not be withheld if pulse oximetry is not available (Evidence D).
+In severe exacerbations, controlled low flow oxygen therapy using pulse oximetry to maintain saturation at 93-95% is associated with better physiological outcomes than with high flow 100% oxygen therapy should not be withheld if pulse oximetry is not available (Evidence D).
 Once the patient has stabilized, consider weaning them off oxygen using oximetry to guide the need for ongoing oxygen therapy.

-Inhaled short-acting beta--agonists
+Inhaled short-acting beta2-agonists

 Inhaled SABA therapy should be administered frequently for patients presenting with acute asthma.
-The most costeffective and efficient delivery is by pMDI with a spacer^{385,387} (Evidence A).
-Evidence is less robust in severe and nearfatal asthma.
+The most cost-effective and efficient delivery is by pMDI with a spacer (Evidence A).
+Evidence is less robust in severe and near-fatal asthma.
 Systematic reviews of intermittent versus continuous nebulized SABA in acute asthma provide conflicting results.
-One found no significant differences in lung function or hospital admissions403 but a later review with additional studies found reduced hospitalizations and better lung function with continuous compared with intermittent nebulization, particularly in patients with worse lung function.404 An earlier study in hospitalized patients found that intermittent ondemand therapy led to a significantly shorter hospital stay, fewer nebulizations and fewer palpitations when compared with 4-hourly intermittent therapy.405 A reasonable approach to inhaled SABA in exacerbations, therefore, would be to initially use continuous therapy, followed by intermittent on-demand therapy for hospitalized patients.
+One found no significant differences in lung function or hospital admissions but a later review with additional studies found reduced hospitalizations and better lung function with continuous compared with intermittent nebulization, particularly in patients with worse lung function.
+An earlier study in hospitalized patients found that intermittent ondemand therapy led to a significantly shorter hospital stay, fewer nebulizations and fewer palpitations when compared with 4-hourly intermittent therapy.
+A reasonable approach to inhaled SABA in exacerbations, therefore, would be to initially use continuous therapy, followed by intermittent on-demand therapy for hospitalized patients.

-There is no evidence to support the routine use of intravenous beta2-agonists in patients with severe asthma exacerbations406 (Evidence A).
+There is no evidence to support the routine use of intravenous beta2-agonists in patients with severe asthma exacerbations (Evidence A).